Posted in Alabama Maritime News,BP British Petroleum,Deepwater Horizon,Environment,Gulf Coast on September 8, 2011

 BP officials say SCAT teams have been sent out to clean up the tar balls.

-Maritime attorneys, Gordon, Elias & Seely, L.L.P. work with Jones Act clients all along the Gulf Coast and throughout the nation.
+Maritime attorneys, Gordon & Elias, L.L.P. work with Jones Act clients all along the Gulf Coast and throughout the nation.
 From Lake Charles to Lake Pontchartrain, our lawyers put decades of combined legal experience and extensive resources to work for clients who pursue compensation for their injuries under the Jones Act.
 We are the leading offshore injury law firm representing victims of the BP, Transocean Deepwater Horizon disaster, along with assisting businesses that were damaged by the impact of the Gulf oil spill.
 For a free consultation, call an expert maritime lawyer 24/7 at 800.773.6770.